 GET TO KNOW SHARLEEN

-Sharleen Eio is a Senior Associate in the firm’s Dispute Resolution team and Professional Liability team.
+Sharleen Eio is a Partner in the firm’s Dispute Resolution team and Professional Liability team.

 Sharleen has experience in a wide spectrum of legal advisory and disputes work, with a focus on civil and corporate commercial litigation.
 She has advised and represented a number of international companies and high net-worth individuals in complex cross-border disputes.
 Her experience also includes regulatory and investigatory work and employment law.